YangLabHKUST/MR-APSS/README.md

 We provide an example R code in "MR-APSS/example" for performing MR analysis with the other five MR methods (IVW, Egger, MRMix, RAPS, and CAUSE).

 # Reference
 Xianghong Hu, Jia Zhao, Zhixiang Lin, Yang Wang, Heng Peng, Hongyu Zhao, Xiang Wan, Can Yang.
-MR-APSS: a unified approach to Mendelian Randomization accounting for pleiotropy and sample structure using genome-wide summary statistics. bioRxiv 2021.03.11.434915; doi: https://doi.org/10.1101/2021.03.11.434915.
+Mendelian Randomization for causal inference accounting for pleiotropy and sample structure using genome-wide summary statistics. bioRxiv 2021.03.11.434915; doi: https://doi.org/10.1101/2021.03.11.434915.

 # Contact information

-Please feel free to contact Prof. Can Yang (macyang@ust.hk) if any questions.
+Please feel free to contact Xianghong Hu (maxhu@ust.hk) or Prof. Can Yang (macyang@ust.hk) if any questions.